Print

 Instructions

-1. Make brown butter: In a small saucepan over medium-low heat, melt butter.
+1. Make the brown butter.
+In a small saucepan over medium-low heat, melt butter.
 Allow butter to melt through completely and brown; the entire process takes about 5-8 minutes.
 You will hear butter bubbling as it cooks.
 Then butter will turn golden brown and have a nutty aroma with brown bits at the bottom.
-Once achieved, remove from heat and set it aside to cool down.
+Once achieved, remove it from heat and set it aside to cool down.

-5. Allow dough to proof/rise: Shape the dough into a ball and place into a lightly greased bowl.
-Cover bowl with plastic wrap or a clean linen and allow for the dough to rise in a warm environment until the dough has doubled in size, about 1 1/2 – 2 hours.
+5. Shape the dough into a ball and place it into a lightly greased large bowl.
+Cover the bowl with plastic wrap or a clean kitchen towel.
+Let the dough rise/proof in a warm environment until it doubles in size, about 1 ½ hours or longer depending on the temperature of your environment. *If using rapid rise/instant yeast, no need for this 1st proof, proceed with the step below.

 Notes